wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Debugging

-The debug log is by default turned-off.
+The debug log is by default turned off.
 To turn it on, use the following code:

 ```java
 PA2Log.setEnabled(true);
 ```

 To turn-on even more detailed log, use the following code:

 ```java
 PA2Log.setVerbose(true);
 ```

 Note that it's highly recommended to turn-on this feature only for `DEBUG` build of your application.
 For example:

 ```java
 if (BuildConfig.DEBUG) {
     PA2Log.setEnabled(true);